malgebary/Azure-Route-Server-MicroHack/README.md

   4. Two Azure Route Severs: ***RouteServer***, and ***RouteServer1***.

-At the end of the Lab the deployment will look like this:
+At the end of the lab the deployment will look like this:

 ![image](https://user-images.githubusercontent.com/78562461/145697233-8eb24ab3-9550-4c8b-89aa-3b3310c911fd.png)